webhintio/hint/packages/hint-typescript-config/docs/strict.md

 ### Examples that **trigger** the hint

-By default TypeScript doesn't enable the strict mode:
+By default, TypeScript doesn't enable the strict mode:

 ```json
 {